 According to the Bureau of Labor Statistics, the field is expected to grow by an average of 28% between 2016 and 2026 compared to the average seven percent growth across the other fields of work.
 This demand is good news to the already existing experts with the right cyber security certifications and the new graduates who will be entering the job market to pursue their career.

 One of the biggest elements that will make a difference in your job search is cyber security certifications.
+What cybersecurity certifications do I need?
 Some of the most popular cyber security certifications, and in-demand by employers, include:

 - CEH: Certified Ethical Hacker